I enjoy helping others solve the problem of their jeans making that annoying popping noise.

 There are a few reasons that could be contributing to the problem.

 - For one, and I don't mean to be harsh, it may be because of you.
 The pants may just not fit you right according to your shape.
 In my case, the offending pair of jeans are skinny jeans.
-My thighs fill the legs out well, but they are much more loose in the crotch region, and my big booty in back makes them slide down throughout the day.
+My thighs fill the legs out well, but they are much more loose in the crotch region, and my big booty in the back makes them slide down throughout the day.
 The extra room in the crotch region makes the fabric bunch and then "pop" with my every movement.
 If you have skinny jeans, you know that they are generally supposed to be snug all over.
 See if your pants are loose at a place where it should instead be hugging.
 People who lose or gain weight often have problems with their clothes making noise.
 Your pants can either be too loose, or too tight in some places!

 - Another reason pants make noise is the firm fabric that they are made of.
 I have another pair of skinny jeans that are made with incredibly soft, stretchy fabric.
-They aren't technically made from denim, but nor have they ever made a peep when I walk in them.
+They aren't technically made from denim, but they have never made a peep when I walk in them.
 Stiff fabric is much more likely to make noise, so consider this when you are out shopping.

 How to Deal With Popping Pants